canonical/launchpad-manual/docs/user/explanation/packaging/packaging.rst

    * - Variable
      - Purpose
      - Introduced in (recipe format version)
-     - Git
    * - time
      - Replaced by the date and time (UTC) when the package was built.
      - 0.1
-     - Yes
    * - revno
      - Replaced by the revision number.
      - 0.1
-     - Yes (see note below)
    * - latest-tag
      - Replaced by the name of the most recent tag
      - 0.4
-     - Yes
    * - revdate
      - Replaced by the date of the revision that was built
      - 0.4
-     - Yes
    * - revtime
      - Replaced by the time of the revision that was built
      - 0.4
-     - Yes
-   * - svn-revno
-     - Replaced with the svn revision number of the revision that was built
-     - 0.4
-     - No
    * - git-commit
      - Replaced with the first 7 characters of the git commit that was built
      - 0.4
-     - Yes
    * - debversion
      - Replaced with the version in debian/changelog
      - 0.3
-     - Yes
    * - debupstream
      - Replaced by the upstream portion of the version number taken from debian/changelog.
 For example: if the version is 1.0-1, this would evaluate to 1.0.
      - 0.1
-     - Yes
    * - debupstream-base
      - Similar to {debupstream}, but with any VCS identifiers (e.g. "bzr42", "svn200") stripped, and updated to always end with a "+" or "~")
      - 0.3
-     - Yes

 All variables other than ``time`` are derived from a particular branch.
 By default they use the base branch (eg. ``{revno}``), but